erikthedeveloper/example-react-product-gallery/README.md

 **Search Products**

-Search products via the text search input...
+Search products via the text search input.

-**Filter by Category**
+**View Products by Category**

-Filter products by category via the sidebar.
+Products are viewed by category.
+The categories should be listed in the sidebar.

 **Filter by Price**